juanjodiaz04/Cansat_Prototype_IRVI/README.md

 # Cansat_Prototype_IRVI
- Files Required for a Cansat that uses an IR camera to Process Images and get Vegetation Indexes
+ Files Required for a Cansat that uses an IR camera to Process Images and get Vegetation Indexes.
+ And Arduino code for data transmission of telemetry